SargamDesign/sargam-design-methodology/README.md

 -----

 ## Sargam UI
+Ship your products with confidence.
+Sargam UI is for creators, founders, designers, engineers, & product managers who want to ship high quality products with speed and scale.

-I'm aiming to release Sargam UI on Figma community, on or before 15th August 2021.
-Below are the guiding principles I'm focusing on for Sargam UI:
+I’m aiming to release Sargam UI v1.0 on Figma community, on or before 15th of August 2021.
+Below are the guiding principles I’m focusing on while building Sargam UI:

 **Authentic** - No one like Sargam.
 **Clarity** - Eliminate ambiguity.